 What Do Mortgage Lenders Consider a Bad Credit Score?

-A mortgage lender’s view of ‘bad credit’ and what other industries view as bad credit are two different things.
+An online mortgage lender’s view of ‘bad credit’ and what other industries view as bad credit are two different things.
 That doesn’t work in your favor.

 It makes sense, though.